CSE2307SP26/project-orly-jack-calvin/README.md

 8. A bank adminstrator should be able to collect fees from existing accounts when necessary.
 9. A bank adminstrator should be able to add an interest payment to an existing account when necessary.
+10. A Bank administrator can freeze/unfreeze an account.
+11. A Bank administrator can view all transactions

 ## Is there anything that you implemented but doesn't currently work?
 Everything seems to work okay!